Chapter 7 : Seven

 “Oh, stop pretending to be humble,” joked Victoire.

 Lance laughed.
-“I’m being serious, though.
+“I’m being serious.
 I was shocked when Dunmore told me.
 And then he told me that when the day comes for me to step up as Head of the Office, I should do what he’s done and pick a sort of second-in-command.
 And so, even though Dun’s not going anywhere for a little while, I wanted to ask you if you’d be my right hand, er, woman.”

 Victoire raised her eyebrows.
 “You’re serious?”

 “Yes, I am,” said Lance firmly.
 “I’m so serious that I went and looked up your results on your Auror Examination, which I wasn’t surprised to find were spectacular.
 Even if they weren’t, I’d want you at my side.
 You’re a superb Auror on and off the field, and we make a good team.
-I’ve even thought sometimes that….well, if things were different I might be interested in you in a different way.”
+I’ve even sometimes thought that….well, if things were different I might be interested in you in a different way.”

 “Sorry,” said Lance after a moment.
 “That last bit was inappropriate, and I shouldn’t have said it.
 But what do you think, Victoire?”